jon-hanson/parsecj/README.md

 where `p` and `q` are parsers, `a` is a parse result, and `f` a function from a parse result to a parser.

-or, using the standalone `bind` function instead of the fluent `Parser.bind` method:
+Or, using the standalone `bind` function instead of the fluent `Parser.bind` method:

 1. **Left Identity** : `bind(retn(a), f)` = `f.apply(a)`
 1. **Right Identity** : `bind(p, x -> retn(x))` = `p`